 It may seem like a constant battle to keep yourself safe from scams, especially in our increasingly digital world.
 However, there are things you can do to minimize your chances of falling victim to a scam.
-Here are 10 tips to keep you and your personal information safe in 2019.
+Here are 10 tips to keep you and your personal information safe this year.

 You are entitled to a free credit report from each of the three major credit reporting bureaus annually.
-Best practice is to check your credit report three times per year, by requesting your report from one credit bureau every four months.
+The best practice is to check your credit report three times per year, by requesting your report from one credit bureau every four months.
 Head over to AnnualCreditReport.com to get started.

-Avoid opening attachments and clicking on links in emails that you received from an unfamiliar source.
-Phishing emails are common, and include attachments and links that are malicious.
+Avoid opening attachments and clicking on links in emails you received from an unfamiliar source.
+Phishing emails are common and include attachments and links that are malicious.

 Avoid using public Wi-Fi networks to complete online transactions or to view your digital banking accounts.
 These public networks are a go-to source for hackers.

 Avoid tax fraud by filing your taxes early.
-If you receive notice that more than one return was filed in your name, you owe additional taxes, or that records show your earnings were more than the amount of wage reported, complete an IRS Identity Theft Affidavit form 14039, and contact the IRS Protection Specialized Unit right away at 800-908-4490.Create Strong Passwords
+If you receive notice that more than one return was filed in your name, you owe additional taxes, or that records show your earnings were more than the amount of wage reported, complete an IRS Identity Theft Affidavit form 14039, and contact the IRS Protection Specialized Unit right away at 800-908-4490

 Make it a habit to install operating system updates on your devices when they are made available.
 Holding out on installing them could put your device at risk.

-Make sure your home computer and/or laptop is protected with a firewall and antivirus/anti-malware software.
-Best practice is to configure your antivirus/anti-malware software to automatically check for updates at least once per week.
+Ensure your home computer and/or laptop is protected with a firewall and antivirus/anti-malware software.
+The best practice is to configure your antivirus/anti-malware software to automatically check for updates at least once per week.

 Be mindful of the information you share on social networking sites.
-Openly sharing information on social networks can give scammers the information they need to impersonate you, or answer your password challenge questions.
-Best practice is to keep your social media accounts private, and be cautious about who you connect with.
+Openly sharing information on social networks can give scammers the information they need to impersonate you or answer your password challenge questions.
+The best practice is to keep your social media accounts private and be cautious about who you connect with.
 Never share information pertaining to your bank accounts, transaction history, or any other identifying information on social media.